jennischofield/nature_inspired_CA/README.md

 1. Elitism - whether or not to use the elitism variation of ACO.
 1. Rank - whether or not to use the ranked ants variation of ACO.
 If so, it then will ask for how many elite ants
 1. Viewing Best Path - whether or not the user wants to see a visual representation of the best path
-1. Viewing Best Path with Weights - whether or not the user wants to see a visual represenation of the best path with the edge weights.
+1. Viewing Best Path with Weights - whether or not the user wants to see a visual representation of the best path with the edge weights.

 The ACO will return the best fitness found overall.